reverielabs/hera4/docs/examples/workflow_template.md

     print("it was tails")

-with WorkflowTemplate("hera-workflow-templates", dag_name="coin-flip") as w:
+with WorkflowTemplate("hera4-workflow-templates", dag_name="coin-flip") as w:
     r = Task("r", random_code)
     Task("h", heads).on_other_result(r, "heads")
     Task("t", tails).on_other_result(r, "tails")